rust-stuco/lectures/week2/slides.md

 }
 ```

-String literals live inside in the program binary.
+* String literals live inside in the program binary

 <!-- Like C/C++ -->